Total Variation Graph Neural Networks: Total Variation Graph Neural Network

 where $\delta$ is the step size.
-Interestingly, the update in \eqref{eq:gtv_update_univariate} closely resembles the update in \eqref{eq:gcn_update} and it can be implemented by a GCN operating on the connectivity matrix $\mathbf{I} - \delta \mathbf{L}_\mathbf{\Gamma}^{(t)}$.
-We notice that the superscript $(t)$ in $\mathbf{L}_\mathbf{\Gamma}^{(t)}$ indicates the dependency on the features $\x^{(t)}$ in the denominator of \eqref{eq:gamma_element_univariate}.
-Without loss of generality, we replace index $t$ which indicates the $t$-th step in the gradient descent update with index $l$, which indicates the $l$-th MP layer in the GNN.
-Indeed, stacking GCN layers operating on $\mathbf{I} - \delta \mathbf{L}_\mathbf{\Gamma}^{(t)}$ allows to gradually minimize $||\x||_\text{GTV}$.
+The update in \eqref{eq:gtv_update_univariate} closely resembles the update in \eqref{eq:gcn_update} and it can be implemented by a GCN layer operating on the connectivity matrix $\mathbf{I} - 2\delta \mathbf{L}_\mathbf{\Gamma}^{(t)}$.
+We note that the superscript $(t)$ in $\mathbf{L}_\mathbf{\Gamma}^{(t)}$ indicates the dependency on the features $\x^{(t)}$ in the denominator of \eqref{eq:gamma_element_univariate}.
+Without loss of generality, from now on we replace index $t$, which indicates the $t$-th step in the gradient descent update, with layer index $l$, meaning that each MP layer in the GNN performs a gradient descent update to minimize the GTV.

 The aggregation procedure in \eqref{eq:gtv_update_univariate} is only valid for univariate vertex features $\x \in \R^{N}$.
-For a graph with multi-dimensional features $\mathbf{X}\in\mathbb{R}^{N\times F}$ the sub-differential is
+For a graph with multi-dimensional features $\mathbf{X}\in\mathbb{R}^{N\times F}$ the partial derivative is

 where